AGMAndirko/CLAP/observations.md

 We used the Genealogical Estimation of Variant Age [GEVA](https://github.com/pkalbers/geva) database to assign estimated dates of emergence to various sets of variants related to human evolution.
 We settled on **29** years per generation, though [other timings shouldn't affect the overall distribution](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/alt_gen_values.pdf).
 We used the "Combined" estimated age, as opposed to the measures derived uniquely from the Simons Diversity project or the 1000 genomes project.

 Though the GEVA dataset has a wide set of variants, we do miss some of the rarest variants in the process of assigning a date.
-- Of the original variant dataset we end up with 2294023 dated variants
+- Of the original variant dataset we end up with 2294023 dated ones, a loss of...

 ---
+**THINGS I STILL HAVE TO STRUCTURE AND ORDER**
 As predicted by Kuhlwilm and Boeckx, the curve of excess follows that of positive selection more closely than length does; introgression deserts from Akey also follows pos selection closely -- these 3 curves are different ways of giving sense to "most distinctive" variants
 	+ **AA:** did we roll stats on it at some point?
 I don't remember doing it, and that's the short of statment that we should be very careful to back strongly